 The Acquisition and Leveraged Finance Review: Canada

-Leveraged lending is frequently used by Canadian borrowers to fund a number of activities, including acquisitions, capital expenditures, dividend recapitalisations, refinancings of existing debt and ongoing operations.
-Recent acquisition activity in Canada has been relatively strong, and leveraged loans continue to be an important source of capital for many Canadian acquisitions.
-Continuing low interest rates, substantial liquidity in the North American market and the easing of credit terms have contributed to the attractiveness of leveraged loans for Canadian borrowers.
+Leveraged lending is frequently used by Canadian borrowers to fund a number of activities, including acquisitions, capital expenditures, dividend recapitalisations, refinancing of existing debt and ongoing operations.
+The covid-19 pandemic was expected to, and initially did, severely impact the Canadian mergers and acquisitions market, and as a result the number of leveraged lending transactions in Canada for 2020.
+However, notwithstanding the continued impact of the pandemic, including border restrictions, which were expected to adversely affect the number of M&A transactions both domestically and globally, the opposite has occurred.
+Acquisition activity in Canada has been exceptionally strong, and leveraged loans continue to be an important source of capital for many Canadian acquisitions.
+Continuing low interest rates, substantial liquidity in the North American market, favourable credit terms and an increasing number of sources of leveraged financing have contributed to the attractiveness of leveraged loans for Canadian borrowers.

 i Recent Canadian acquisition activity